sjtalkar/milestone2_waterwells_deepnote/doc/assets/precipitation.md

 * used Voronoi diagrams to estimate precipitations for areas from the point measurements.
 Please refer to this documentation for more details:
 [Transforming Point Values into Township-Range Values](doc/etl/from_point_to_region_values.md)
-* overlayed the Township-Range boundaries over the Voronoi diagram, and averaged the values of the areas intersecting the Township-Ranges.
+* overlaid the Township-Range boundaries over the Voronoi diagram and averaged the values of the areas intersecting the Township-Ranges.
 Please refer to this documentation for more details:
 [Overlaying San Joaquin Valley Township-Range Boundaries](doc/etl/township_overlay.md)
-*
 ## Potential issues
-1. The weather stations are sparsely positioned and we have to derive the precipitation information from a few stations.
+1. The weather stations are sparsely positioned, and we have to derive the precipitation information from a few stations.
-2.
 ### How did we remediate these issues?
 1. As described above, we use a combination of the Voronoi diagram to estimate area measurements, overlay of the Township-Range boundaries and compute the average to estimate the precipitation at the Township-Range level.